How to Secure Your Netlify App

 How do I add security headers on Netlify?

-What's the difference between build and runtime environment variables?
+What's the difference between build and runtime variables on Netlify?